Feeling Safe At School: School Safety, Learning, And Mental Health

 - For those experiencing abuse, please contact the Domestic Violence Hotline at 1-800-799-SAFE (7233)

-Research indicates that a sense of safety is fundamental to a student’s ability to learn and thrive.
+A sense of safety tends to be fundamental to a student’s ability to learn and thrive.
 However, students may face a wide range of threats to their safety and well-being, including bullying, violence, and discrimination, which can undermine their sense of security.
-Below, explore how perceptions of safety can impact mental health and academic performance and offer helpful strategies for creating safe school environments.
+Below, explore how perceptions of school safety can impact mental health and academic performance and discover helpful strategies for creating a safe school community.
+Learn about the benefits of therapy for parents and students experiencing school-related behavioral and mental health concerns.

 Feeling safe at school: A foundation for learning and growth